 To your teen, prom is so much more than a dance.
 It is one of the first gleaming gates to adulthood; it is a rite of passage that signals the looming end of adolescence and the beginning of greater responsibility and authority.
 Even those who choose not to attend prom tend to see the event as a significant milestone — though one they would rather not participate in.

 For those teens experiencing young love, prom is often seen as the culmination of their relationship.
 Prom dates must demonstrate their commitment to one another with elaborate prom-posals, matching outfits, generous gifts, and other outrageous displays of affection.
-The entire prom season is a make-or-break event that will either solidify their commitment to one another or see the relationship crumble before college.
+An entire prom season is a make-or-break event that will either solidify their commitment to one another or see the relationship crumble before college.

 Finally, plenty of teens see prom as their last great adventure.
 After-prom parties tend to be the wildest of all because so many teens are eager to try risky substances or behaviors.
 Before high school ends and college begins, teens become desperate to accrue as many life experiences as possible — though they don’t realize that doing so might put their future at risk.